-Pali Pali's mission is to support projects that transform organisations towards a cultural, sustainable responsible model.
+Pali Pali's mission is to support projects that transform organisations towards a more cultural, sustainable and responsible model.
 In this context, Pali Pali operates support programs in Belgium and abroad, dedicated to the cultural and creative industries.
-The program focuses on the project's business development (business model, prototyping, market access, administrative financial and management), entrepreneurial skills and integration into the ecosystem of cultural and creative activities.
+The program focuses on the project's business development (business model, prototyping, market access, administrative and financial management), entrepreneurial skills and integration into the ecosystem of cultural and creative activities.

-Cultural incubator and accelerator Scope/Area:
+Scope/Area: Cultural incubator and accelerator